yoel123/alakagam2-java-zombie-game/README.md

-this is my alakajam2 game jam to entry. didnt have the time to do more then a raw prototype of a game. no sound, no logo no grafics and no time to code more then i had done.
+this is my alakajam2 game jam entry. didnt have the time to do more then a raw prototype of a game. no sound, no logo no grafics and no time to code more then i had done.